 Denbigh Castle, Plas Mawr and Conwy Castle are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
 Site Entry tickets are currently released one week in advance of visit.
 See Cadw Admissions for more information.

 Start The North Wales Way at Pontcysyllte Aqueduct and Llangollen which is a spectacular piece of engineering, completed in the 19th century to carry the canal over the River Dee.
 This is the largest aqueduct in Britain and the work was undertaken by Thomas Telford.
 The structure is 307m long, 38m high and holds 1.5 million litres of water.
 It was recently included in TripAdvisor’s 10 heat-pumping places to visit.
-Visitors can either walk across (it takes about a 30 minute round trip) or take a two hour chartered boat for groups.
+Your clients can either walk across (it takes about a 30 minute round trip) or take a leisurely canal boat ride (around 45 minutes or a longer 2 hour chartered boat trips for groups).
 One essential item is a camera because the views are stunning!
 There is a long stay car park for coaches.
 Postcode is LL14 3RY.
 Main picture.

 Continue to the small town of Llangollen on the edge of the River Dee, famous for the Llangollen International Musical Eisteddfod, established after World War 2 to encourage peace between the nations.
 Highlights today, include a voyage on the Llangollen Steam Railway, a visit to Plas Newydd, a black and white timber framed house home to the ‘infamous’ Ladies of Llangollen or climb to the top of Castell Dinas Bran and look for the Holy Grail as according to legend, it is buried here!
 There are designated parking spaces for coaches in Market Street in the town.